 AAC has also been providing guidance on interpretation of the Assurance spec to the group working on updating the AD Assurance Cookbook.
 Several members of the AAC had a good call with the AD Assurance group recently.
 The AD Assurance group has done an excellent job in updating the Cookbook.
 The whole community will benefit.

-The Cloud Security Alliance is producing a cloud controls matrix, including information relative to higher ed.
-The InCommon TAC and the AAC are looking at providing input to this matrix around federated authentication and IdM.
-One goal is to ensure that Net+ services have appropriate security features and can be smoothly integrated into a federated environment.
+The Cloud Security Alliance is producing a cloud controls matrix, including some information relative to higher ed.
+The InCommon TAC and the AAC are looking at where we can provide input around federated authentication and IdM.
+One goal is to ensure that Net+ services have appropriate security features and can be easily integrated into a federated environment.